 Most commercial lump is made from a mixture of hardwoods that are readily available to the manufacturer.

 For example, Cowboy brand says that their Southern Style hardwood blend comes from “southern hardwoods.”
-There are about 40 varieties of hardwood trees that grow in the southern U.S. that can be used for charcoal.
+About 40 varieties of hardwood trees grow in the southern U.S. that can be used for charcoal.
 With 21 species of oak alone, you’ll find this wood in almost every bag sold anywhere in the U.S.

 Size Matters So Look For Big Lumps